mattermost/mattermost-developer-documentation/site/content/blog/2020-03-17-maintaining-consistency-in-codebases-with-go-vet.md

 reintroduced accidentally by us or by any contributor.

 Another interesting example is our approach to improve the consistency of test assertions.
-We use the [Testify](https://github.com/stretchr/testify) library to include more semantic assertions, but at the same time, we were using `t.Fatalf` calls in certain places.
+We use the {{< newtabref href="https://github.com/stretchr/testify" title="Testify" >}} library to include more semantic assertions, but at the same time, we were using `t.Fatalf` calls in certain places.
 The `t.Fatalf` method of failing tests was less semantic because the test's error itself is not necessarily related to the assertion.
-We created a [check to avoid the use of `t.Fatalf`](https://github.com/mattermost/mattermost-govet/blob/master/tFatal/tFatal.go) in our tests.
+We created a {{< newtabref href="https://github.com/mattermost/mattermost-govet/blob/master/tFatal/tFatal.go" title="check to avoid the use of `t.Fatalf`" >}} in our tests.

 Once we had that, we discovered that we have some incorrectly defined assertions.
 For example, we were using `require.Equal(t, 5, len(x))` which is less semantic than `require.Len(t, x, 5)`.
-We created a [check for semantic length assertions](https://github.com/mattermost/mattermost-govet/blob/master/equalLenAsserts/equalLenAsserts.go), adding a suggestion in the error message to replace it with the correct assertion.
+We created a {{< newtabref href="https://github.com/mattermost/mattermost-govet/blob/master/equalLenAsserts/equalLenAsserts.go" title="check for semantic length assertions" >}}, adding a suggestion in the error message to replace it with the correct assertion.
 We kept digging there, and we discovered that sometimes we were checking `require.Len(t, x, 0)` which can be more semantically written as